Harvest by Hillwood Logo

 Architectural Styles

-Attached family homes often have a uniform appearance and are built in rows or clusters, creating a visually appealing and cohesive appearance for the entire neighborhood.
+Attached homes often have a uniform appearance and are built in rows or clusters, creating a visually appealing and cohesive appearance for the entire neighborhood.
 This consistency in design can enhance the overall curb appeal and make communities more attractive.

-Detached family homes offer more architectural diversity.
+Detached single family homes offer more architectural diversity.
 They can vary widely in design and style, depending on the homeowner’s preferences and neighborhood or homeowner association regulations.

 Privacy

-Generally, attached homes offer less privacy than detached homes since they have shared walls with neighbors.
+Generally, attached homes offer less privacy than detached single family homes since they have shared walls with neighbors.
 Noise levels may be higher and visual privacy may be reduced.
 But being surrounded by neighbors can enhance the feeling of security, as there are more eyes on the community.

 Cost & Maintenance